epibook/epibook.github.io/_posts/2015-03-31-programming-languages.md

 to memory addresses?
 <li> Give an example of a memory leak in Java.
 <li> What is tail recursion?
 How can it be removed automatically?
-<li> Is the natural recursive program for computing $n!$ tail recursive?
+<li> Is the natural recursive program for computing <i>n!</i> tail recursive?
-<li> Your manager reads an online article that says it is
-$10\times$ faster to code in Python than in C++.
+<li> Your manager reads an online article that says it is 10X faster to code in Python than in C++.
 He wants you to code exclusively in Python from now on.
 What would you say to him?
 <li> What does an executable look like as a sequence of bytes?
 </ol>